gxtaillon/IdeasForTheFuture/HousingMarketFTF.md

-Draft: Pool a vacacy chain's owner's resources together to bootstrap itself.
+Draft: Pool a vacacy chain's owner's resources together to bootstrap it.